Berni2490/latenode-docs-test/docs/basic_tutorials/first_pa.md

 # Your first personal assistant

-In this step-by-step tutorial, you will create your first personal AI assistant with Latenode.
-By the end of the tutorial, you will have a simple yet complete AI assistant that can get natural-language tasks from the Telegram chat and helps you to handle your e-mails, tasks and meetings.
-Look at the final schema of the assistant at the image below.
+In this step-by-step tutorial, you'll create your first personal AI assistant using Latenode.
+By the end of the tutorial, you'll have a simple yet complete AI assistant that can get natural-language tasks from the Telegram chat and helps you to handle your e-mails, tasks and meetings.
+See the final schema of the assistant in the image below.

 ![assistant schema](../assets/final-schema.png){ align=right }

-The tutorial assumes that you already have an account and know some Latenode basics.
+The tutorial assumes that:

+* You already have an account and know some Latenode basics.
 If not, you should go through [Getting started](./getting_started.md) first.

-It also assumes that you are using an online-version of Latenode.
+* You are using an online-version of Latenode.
 If you are using a standalone version, some interfaces, links and details may vary.

 The major steps are: